-Students are not normally allowed to transfer from full-time study to part-time study in the final term of their standard period or during their completion period.
+Students are not normally allowed to transfer from full-time study to part-time study in the final term of their standard period.

 Students are required to undertake periods of part-time study in multiples of two terms, before requesting a change to full time study (two terms of part-time study equate to one term of full-time study).